dealingwith/daniel-industries/_posts/2025-12-14-they-are-the-same.md

 excerpt: "I'm finding that the journey through, if there is one, involves sacrificing a personally meaningful narrative"
 date: 2025-12-14 15:21:07 -0600
 categories:
+ - elsewhere
+ - thehypothesis
 ---

 It started in my RSS reader (Feedbin).
 I tend to subscribe to people's feeds pretty liberally--have one or two interesting posts in the last dozen and I'll add you.
 But I don't check my feed reader very often, usually about once or twice a week, so that means I'll often see a post and not recognize the author.
 As was this morning when I cracked open [anhvn.com/.../weeknotes-35](https://anhvn.com/posts/2025/weeknotes-35/) (always a sucker for weeknotes!), then immediately hit [anhvn.com/about](https://anhvn.com/about/) (eventually realizing I recognize [latte](https://mastodon.online/@latte) from the occasional Mastodon post, although I've been on there less as of late).
 That in turn made me wonder what my [about](/about/) said about me.
 That in turn led me down a rabbit hole on this very blog.

-I'm going to try going in chronological order instead of rabbit-hole order:
+I'm going to try to go in chronological order instead of rabbit-hole order:

 [Nonlinear: Web Content Management](/2001/09/19/37/) (2001)